Cossey/mqtt-camera-ai-monitor/README.md

 ## Overview

 The MQTT Camera AI Monitor is a TypeScript/Node.js application that monitors MQTT channels for trigger commands, captures high-quality images from RTSP cameras using FFmpeg, and processes them through OpenAI-compatible AI endpoints for analysis.
-The application is designed to support multiple cameras and can be easily configured through a YAML configuration file.
+The application supports both single and multi-image capture for advanced motion detection and temporal analysis.

 ## Features

 - **MQTT Integration**: Monitors MQTT channels for trigger commands with automatic reconnection
 - **RTSP Camera Support**: Captures high-quality images from RTSP camera streams using FFmpeg
+- **Multi-Image Capture**: Sequential image capture with configurable intervals for motion analysis
 - **AI Processing**: Sends captured images to OpenAI-compatible endpoints for analysis
 - **Binary Image Publishing**: Publishes captured images as binary data to MQTT topics
 - **Status Monitoring**: Publishes online/offline status via Last Will and Testament